ourworldventures/www_ourparadise/content/activities/index.md

 ### [On the Water](/activities/boats)

-Take a relaxing day trip to a sand bank or a nearby island on one of our two sailing boats – one, a solar-equipped Turkish Gulet, and the other, a simple and fun catamaran.
+Take a relaxing day trip to a sand bank or a nearby island on one of our two sailing boats – one, a solar-equipped 60-foot sailboat with four sails, and the other, a simple and fun catamaran.

 {% end %}